szydan/gists/setup/ide.md

 #### Configure a command line shortcut

-Make sure that you configure your shell to have a nice alias to open the editor On different system we might need to do it differently or it might already be working after the installation
+Make sure that you configure your shell to have a nice alias to open the editor On another operating system we might need to do it differently or it could already be working after the installation

 Go to your project main folder and type

 ```
 code .
 ```

-If editors open and show you files from the current folder all is good
+If the editor opens and shows you files from the current folder everything is good.

-If it does not work out of the box you need to add VSCode executable to your PATH On OSX it would be adding a similar line to your `.zshrc` or `.bashrc` or similar files for other shells.
+If it doesn't work, out of the box, you need to add VSCode executable to your PATH environmental variable.
+On OSX it would be adding a similar line to your `.zshrc` or `.bashrc` or similar files for other shells.

 ```